DSC04193 TH

 Down the steep woods I had only ever climbed up before, and then the long pastoral walk up the valley, cross to the left bank of the river and through woods, under the Anemone slab, through friendly La Fouly and the short stretch to the hamlet of Ferret.
 All the time greeting runners, checking times and distances, taking photos in the crystal-clear air of the day.

-Big differences between clockwise and anti-clockwise
+Big differences between clockwise and anti-clockwise – good to know

-• You pass the anti-clockwise walkers in a bunch in the middle of the day, perhaps within an hour or so.
-The rest of the time you get the mountains to yourself, or at least with many fewer TMB walkers.
+• You pass the anti-clockwise walkers mainly in a bunch in the middle of the day, perhaps within an hour or so.
+The rest of the time you get the mountains mostly to yourself, or at least with many fewer TMB walkers.

 • You get to meet different trekkers every night, unless you fall in with other clockwise trekkers.
 There is less chance to get to know fellow trekkers over the days, but more variety for sure.